bryank0h/LearnPythonatNP/README.md

 A certificate will be presented upon completion of Tutorial Mode or Speed Training Mode.

+After completing a challenge in Speed Training Mode, users can view the leaderboard and see who are in the leading positions.

 ## Features

 - **Feature 1**: Randomized profile picture for each user.